jlouis/GAIN/README.md

      rel/gain/erts-<vsn>/bin/erl -pa apps/gain/ebin

 giving you an erlang containing the gain application as well as the riakc protocol buffers client.
+The '-pa' addition of the ebin path is not strictly necessary, but it makes it easier to 'l(Mod)' from the shell to get the latest version of a module when you compile it in the app.

 At this point, try to execute the command

      reddit_rec:read_file("reddit/affinities.erl.dump").